South African cricket team in England in 2008

 The South African cricket team toured England between 29 June and 4 September 2008.
 They played four Test matches, one Twenty20 International and five One Day Internationals against England.
 They also played six tour matches against Somerset, Middlesex, Bangladesh A, a PCA Masters XI and two against the England Lions.

 It was announced that following the conclusion of this four-match series, future matches between England and South Africa would comprise five Test matches but only three one-day matches after the series was granted 'icon' status.
 The first game with the new format would be in the 2009–10 season in South Africa.
 In fact though, the next series was four matches, and the 2012 series three.

+Following England's losing the test series 2-1, Michael Vaughan resigned as England test captain, having already resigned in 2007 from his role as England ODI captain.

+Four years later, when South Africa toured England in 2012, they similarly won the series and brought about the resignation of the England captain, Andrew Strauss.